rcrderby/crg-container/README.md

 ## Overview

-This repository provides a mechanism to run the [CRG ScoreBoard](https://github.com/rollerderby/scoreboard "CRG ScoreBoard Git Repository") application for Roller Derby in a Docker Container with Docker Compose.
+This repository provides a mechanism to easily run the [CRG ScoreBoard](https://github.com/rollerderby/scoreboard "CRG ScoreBoard Git Repository") application for Roller Derby in a Docker Container, using Docker Compose to automate the deployment and launch of CRG.
 Why run CRG in a Docker Container?

 - Simplicity
 - Portability